wrightmk/Hangouts-rn-client/README.md

 - [Expo](https://expo.io/) - a tool that lets web developers build truly native apps that work across both iOS and Android.
 - [Redux](http://redux.js.org/) - predictable state container for Javascript apps.
 - [React Navigation](https://reactnavigation.org/) - a flexible navigation library for React Native and web.

--react-navigation utilizing StackNavigator to create Hangouts on the Home page and TabNavigator to change between different tabs on the application navbar